JuliaData/DataFrames.jl/docs/src/man/joins.md

 Additionally, notice that in the last join rows 2 and 3 had the same values on `on` variables in both joined `DataFrame`s.
 In such a situation `:inner`, `:outer`, `:left` and `:right` joins will produce all combinations of matching rows.
 In our example rows from 2 to 5 were created as a result.
 The same behavior can be observed for rows 4 and 5 in both joined `DataFrame`s.

-In order to check if that columns passed as the `on` argument define unique keys in each input data frame (according to `isequal`) you can set a `validate` keyword argument to a two element tuple or a pair of `Bool` values, with the first element indicating whether to run check for the first and the second element for the second data frame.
+In order to check that columns passed as the `on` argument define unique keys (according to `isequal`) in each input data frame you can set the `validate` keyword argument to a two-element tuple or a pair of `Bool` values, with each element indicating whether to run check for the corresponding data frame.
 Here is an example for the join operation described above:

 ```jldoctest joins
 julia> join(a, b, on = [(:City, :Location), (:Job, :Work)], validate=(true, true))
 ERROR: ArgumentError: Merge key(s) are not unique in both df1 and df2.
 First duplicate in df1 at 3.
 First duplicate in df2 at 3
 ```

-Finally, using `indicator` keyword argument you can add a column to the resulting data frame giving an information if the given row appeared only in the left, the right or both data frames.
+Finally, using the `indicator` keyword argument you can add a column to the resulting data frame indicating whether the given row appeared only in the left, the right or both data frames.
 Here is an example:

 ```jldoctest joins
 julia> a = DataFrame(ID = [20, 40], Name = ["John", "Jane"])